2016 Formula One World Championship: Mid-season changes

-Season calendar
+Calendar

 The following twenty-one Grands Prix took place in 2016.

 Calendar changes

 There were a few revisions to the calendar from the previous season.
 The European Grand Prix returned to the calendar after a three-year absence.
 The race was moved from its previous home in Valencia to a brand-new street circuit in Baku, the capital of Azerbaijan.
 It was the first Grand Prix held in Azerbaijan.
 The German Grand Prix returned to the calendar as well, taking place at the Hockenheimring.
 The event had been cancelled in 2015 when a venue could not be secured.
 The circuit had previously hosted the race in 2014 as part of their agreement with the Nürburgring to alternate between venues, with the Hockenheimring hosting the race every even-numbered year.

-The Malaysian and Russian Grands Prix were subjected to date changes.
-The former was paired up with the Japanese Grand Prix in October, reverting to the time of year it was held in 1999–2000, while the latter was brought forward from its October date to May, becoming the fourth round of the season.